Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Setup Azure Alerts for Service Fabric Node Performance Counters.md

 PS C:\>new-azResourceGroupDeployment -resourceGroupName servicefabriccluster -templateFile .\template.json -deploymentDebugLogLevel all -verbose
 ```

-If using https://resources.azure.com, in 'Edit' configuration, once all changes have been made, select 'PUT' to update the configuration.
+If using https://resources.azure.com, in 'Edit' configuration, after all changes have been made, select 'PUT' to update the configuration.
 Status of update will be viewable in [Azure portal](https://portal.azure.com).

 ![Click PUT](../media/resourcemgr7.png)